Do you work with degreasers, cleaning products, paints, adhesives or resins? If so, you may be generating hazardous waste.

 If you work in a lab and notice there are no signs to indicate the hazards that you or others might deal with, contact EHS today; we will work with you to create lab signage that meets the requirements of your lab.
 More information is available on the Lab Signage webpage, or you may complete the Lab Signage Request Checklist to get signs for your lab.

-It seems everywhere you turn on campus this fall, there’s another construction zone.
+It seems everywhere you turn on campus, there’s another construction zone.
 With traffic revisions due to road closures, the impacts of this work can be felt far from the actual work zone.
 The university is very good at posting construction areas, so pay attention to email alerts and signage at the doors of buildings or on sandwich boards so you know when and where the construction is going to take place.

 As a pedestrian, bicyclist or skateboarder it is important, now more than ever, to pay attention to what is going on around you.
 Here are some basic tips to follow: